jnclink/Custom-NN/README.md

 - At the very beginning of the main script, you can also, if you want, **select a specific subset of class indices to work with**.
 For instance, if you only want to work with the class indices `2`, `4` and `7` (and not with all the class indices ranging from `0` to `9` for example), then all you need to do is set the variable `selected_classes` to the list `[2, 4, 7]` (in the main script) !

-- **[<ins>Specific to the MNIST dataset</ins>]** Automated the creation of the (formatted) training, validation and testing sets by only specifying their respective number of samples at the beginning of the main script.
+- **[<ins>Specific to the MNIST dataset</ins>]** Automated the creation of the (formatted) training, validation and test sets by only specifying their respective number of samples at the beginning of the main script.
 Those 3 sets will have a **uniform class distribution**.
 In particular, if **all** the class indices are selected, then those 3 sets will have (roughly) the **same class distribution** as the initial raw MNIST data (since the latter also has a uniform class distribution) !

 - Added a **validation step** at each epoch.
 Even though this step is **optional**, it's highly recommended !

-- Added **batch processing** for the training, validation *and* testing phases !
-Note that, for the validation and testing phases, the batch size will *not* affect the resulting losses and accuracies.
+- Added **batch processing** for the training, validation *and* test phases !
+Note that, for the validation and test phases, the batch size will *not* affect the resulting losses and accuracies.
 Therefore, for those 2 phases, you might want to put the maximum batch size your CPU can handle, in order to speed up the computations (`val_batch_size` and `test_batch_size` are set to `32` by default in the main script).
 The batch size also doesn't have to perfectly divide the number of samples of the data that is going to be split into batches !
 In addition, in order to save memory during training, the (training) batches are created using a **generator function** (this is also done during testing)

 - The input data can be normalized such that each (input) sample has a mean of `0` and a standard deviation of `1` (i.e. the data can be **standardized**).
 This feature is enabled when you instantiate the `Network` class with the `standardize_input_data` kwarg set to `True` (which is done by default)